tusharbisht16/New-york-times/README.md

-# Project Title
-The New York Times
+# The New York Times

 ## Introduction
 It was a collaborative effort taken by four team members Tushar Bisht, Sanju Kumari, Vaibhav More, and Shubam Kangar and it was completed in a span of 5 days.
 The purpose of this project was to test our coding skills as well as our team-building skills.